Wilfred/wilfred.github.com/_posts/2015-08-22-writing-an-optimising-bf-compiler.markdown

 This can be reduced to just `foo.`

 bfc assumes that all cell access are in bounds (between 0 and 30,000).
-As a result, the program `<+` is optimised away by this, so it will not throw an error.
+As a result, the program `<+` is entirely optimised away by this, so it will not throw an error.

 ## Testing Optimisations